jmcnamara/XlsxWriter/PULL_REQUEST_TEMPLATE.md

 ### Enabling Travis CI via your GitHub account

-Travis CI is a free Continuous Integration service that will test any code you push to GitHub with various versions of Python 2 and 3, and PyPy.
+Travis CI is a free Continuous Integration service that will test any code you push to GitHub with various versions of Python and PyPy.

 See the [Travis CI Getting Started](http://about.travis-ci.org/docs/user/getting-started/) instructions.